Gray-KG4BUT/Fairbanks-70-2453-4-Scale-python-RS-232-reader-and-EPROM-dump/README.md

 you will need to install pyserial you can do that by doing this in command prompt: python -m pip install pyserial

-the 70-2453-40 use the MBM27C128-25 EPROM (Erasable Programmable Read-Only Memory) for the firmware and the 24C01A eeprom (Electrically Erasable Programmable Read-Only Memory) for calibration and user set preferences (I only have the dump of the firmware). it utilizes the M37451SFP microprocessor.
+the 70-2453-40 use the MBM27C128-25 EPROM (Erasable Programmable Read-Only Memory) for the firmware and the 24C01A EEPROM (Electrically Erasable Programmable Read-Only Memory) for calibration and user set preferences (I only have the dump of the firmware). it utilizes the M37451SFP microprocessor.